Tylxr/tylxr/README.md

 I'm Tyler, a Full Stack Software Developer based in Suffolk, UK.

 #### Current Personal Project 🙇‍♂️
-'Twitter Clone' is a narrowly scoped project I decided to start building as an excuse to design a highly scalable, distributed system that's over-engineered for its intended purpose. 🙃 As there are no actual requirements, the design is purposely only scalable to a point and it's tuned to work with low traffic out of the box!
+'Twitter Clone' is a narrowly scoped project I decided to start building as an excuse to design a highly scalable, distributed system that's over-engineered for its intended purpose. 🙃 As there are no actual requirements, the design is purposely only scalable to a point and it's tuned to work with low-medium traffic out of the box!
 It's just for fun. 😊

 Feel free to browse the code if you're interested.